 After going through priority security screening (where available), it's off to the lounge, but at Brisbane Airport, things are done a little differently.

 Here, 'Premium Lounge Entry' welcomes business class flyers and offers a private check-in space, security screening point, and direct access to the lounge precinct.

 (At the time of writing, Sydney's Business Lounge is temporarily closed due to the city's lockdown – as are the Qantas Club and Chairman's Lounge at Sydney Airport.)

 In other cities, business class flyers can instead visit a Qantas Club or regional lounge, where available and where open.

 For international flights, a Qantas International Business Lounge or partner lounge would normally await, depending on the port of departure.

-If you're flying internationally out of Sydney or Melbourne and also hold a Platinum-grade (or other Oneworld Emerald) frequent flyer card, then the Qantas First Lounges would serve instead – but for now, these remain close, as do the Roo's international business class lounges.
+If you're flying internationally out of Sydney or Melbourne and also hold a Platinum-grade (or other Oneworld Emerald) frequent flyer card, then the Qantas First Lounges would serve instead – as they do for all lounge-eligible travellers temporarily, while travel volumes remain low.

 When it's time to depart, business class ticket holders are invited to board first through priority boarding lanes.